Ted Heaton: Personal life

 Heaton reportedly measured 5 ft 9.5 in in height and weighed 13 st 8 lb around the time he first started training in 1893 to swim the English Channel.
-His first marriage was to Elizabeth Emery in May 1890, but she died shortly after.
-He married Julia Rolling on 4 December 1893 at St Peter in Liverpool and they had two sons, Edmund James Whittaker (b. c1894), Regnialan (b. c1905) and a daughter, Ellen (b. c1896).
+His first marriage was to Elizabeth Emery in May 1890, but she died two years later.
+He married Julia Rolling on 4 December 1893 at St Peter's Church, Liverpool and they had two sons, Edmund James Whittaker (b. c1894), Regnialan (b. c1905) and a daughter, Ellen (b. c1896).
 According to the 1901 census, he had a younger brother Thomas Heaton, 16 years his junior who was living with him at the time.
 His daughter Ellen won third prize during a competitive swimming event for ladies in 1913 at Hoylake that was officiated by Heaton.
-His eldest son became incapacitated with frostbite while serving with the Scottish in trenches during the first world war, ultimately being treated in Fazakerley Hospital.
+His eldest son became incapacitated with frostbite while serving with the Scottish in trenches on the Western Front during World War I, ultimately being treated in Fazakerley Hospital.

 His father was Edward Whittaker Heaton and was listed as a widower living with his son's family during the 1911 census.
 He died in 1915 at the age of 71 after being knocked down by a taxicab, dying from concussion.
 Heaton's wife Julia served in Bombay as a Voluntary Aid Detachment nurse during World War I, having served in the role in Liverpool for around a year.
 In 1927, she committed suicide after swallowing poison whilst of unsound mind.
 He was known to have a friendship with cricketer Frank Sugg.